lqb2/lqb2.github.io/coaching-testimonials.md

 <br>

-“I very much started to open more ways to coach myself through challenges or learn what small steps I needed to create for myself when I was having a hard time.”
+**While we worked together, what changed or shifted for you?:** “I very much started to open more ways to coach myself through challenges or learn what small steps I needed to create for myself when I was having a hard time.”

 <br>

-What did you like about coaching with me?
-What worked for you?: “the intuitiveness; the spirituality; the magic; the surrender to timing; the time travel”
+**What did you like about coaching with me?
+What worked for you?:** “the intuitiveness; the spirituality; the magic; the surrender to timing; the time travel”

 <br>